 Sold, traded or no longer operate your vehicle?
 Moved out of Virginia?

-If so, Virginia law requires you to immediately surrender your license plates and/or vehicle registration to a DMV customer service center.
+If so, Virginia law requires you to immediately surrender your license plates and/or vehicle registration to DMV.

 How To Permanently Surrender Plates